Jaclyn Quaresma

 About

-Jaclyn Quaresma is a curator and writer with a practice of critical attunement.
-Often taking the form of conversations, collaborative publishing, exhibitions, festivals, film programs, micro essays, reading rooms and tarot readings, among myriad other outlets, her work creates space for transdisciplinary possibilities.
+Jaclyn Quaresma is a curator and writer.
+Often taking the form of conversations, collaborative publishing, exhibitions, festivals, film programs, and reading rooms, among myriad other outlets, her work creates space for trans-disciplinary possibilities.

-Jaclyn is currently the Programming Director at Images Festival in Toronto, Canada.
-Previously, she was the Executive Director and Curator at Durham Art Gallery, where she founded the Rural Reading Riot Press and its corresponding festival as experiments in rural futurity, radical care, and riotous collectivity.
+Jaclyn is currently Programming Director at Images Festival, a Toronto-based organization dedicated to experimental moving image culture.
+She previously served as Executive Director and Curator of Durham Art Gallery, where she founded the Rural Reading Riot Press and festival, grounded in rural futurity, radical care, and collectivity.